elastic/opentelemetry/docs/kubernetes/operator/instrumenting-applications.md

 ## Auto-instrumentation basics

-Zero-code instrumenation is handled by the operator through `Instrumenation` objects.

-The process is common to all supported languages, and it follows the usual OTel Operator steps for [auto-instrumentation injection](https://github.com/open-telemetry/opentelemetry-operator#opentelemetry-auto-instrumentation-injection):
+Zero-code instrumenation is handled by the operator through `Instrumenation` objects, and it follows the usual OTel Operator steps for [auto-instrumentation injection](https://github.com/open-telemetry/opentelemetry-operator#opentelemetry-auto-instrumentation-injection).

-  1. Install the OTel Operator into a k8s cluster.
-  2. Create a `kind: Instrumentation` object with the appropriate config.
-  3. Deploy a pod or deployment with the appropriate annotation.

 If you followed the [getting started guide](./README.md) to install the operator, there should be an `Instrumentation` object with name `elastic-instrumentation` in namespace `opentelemetry-operator-system`.
 The `Instrumentation` object stores important parameters: